tylerpearson/support-map/README.md

 FB_LINK_PICTURE_URL: "http://www.example.com/sampleurl.png"
 ```

+### Map

+This app uses [Mapbox](https://www.mapbox.com/) for the map.
+The `window.map` variable in `maps.js` is currently using a map I created -- please make sure to change this to your own map.

 ### Admin area

 To view signups, visit `/admin` where ActiveAdmin is mounted.
 The default login info for ActiveAdmin is `admin@example.com` and `password`.